DanielCyberTest/DanielCyberTest/README.md

 Support Specialist I- Medical, Mechanicsburg PA
 August 2024 - PRESENT

- Delivered remote technical support to 54000+ users, resolving Windows and macOS system issues with a 92% first-call resolution rate.
+• Delivered remote technical support to 54000+ users, resolving Windows and macOS system issues
-• Provided fast and efficient support via email and chat, adhering to SLAs and ensuring minimal downtime for users.
+• Provided fast and efficient support via Phone, email and chat
-• Documented and tracked customer issues using ServiceNow, ensuring transparency and follow-up on support tickets.
+• Documented and tracked customer issues using ServiceNow
-• Collaborated with cross-functional teams to troubleshoot and escalate technical issues, improving resolution time by 20%.
+• Collaborated with cross-functional teams to troubleshoot and escalate technical issues.
 • Maintained high levels of customer satisfaction, earning consistent positive feedback for professional communication and problem-solving skills.

+Field Support -Spirent Communications, Frederick MD April 2023- August 2024

+• Perform testing to evaluate the functionality of firmware for Andriod devices in early development stages before field testing
+• Troubleshoot device-related and tool issues
+• Train new field testers and monitor real-time performance of testing
+• Escalate problems to Leads and senior management

-Field Support and Test Engineer -Spirent communications, Frederick MD March 2020- August 2024
+Test Engineer -Spirent Communications, Frederick MD March 2020- April 2023

-• Provided comprehensive field and functional support to clients and field engineers, troubleshooting complex issues and ensuring project deadlines were met.
-• Conducted 300+ field tests of telecommunications solutions, analyzing data and providing actionable insights to engineering teams.
-• Utilized specialized testing equipment and software tools to collect and analyze data, ensuring 98% accuracy in test results.
-• Collaborated with cross-functional teams to troubleshoot issues, improve product quality, and reduce testing time.
-• Advocated for customer needs by documenting feedback and collaborating with engineering teams to resolve bugs and improve product functionality.
+• Perform wireless device functional/ field testing as per established bench-marking test plans and strategy: Voice Quality, Call Performance, Data Performance, and Video Performance.
+• Troubleshoot device-related and tool issues on-site as required and effectively communicate issues with team leads and the program manager.
+• Monitor real-time performance of testing, ensuring data collected is accurate and the test runs smoothly.
+• Review the test results of each test case for accuracy and quality.
+• Collect logs using diagnostic tools such as QXDM or Wireless Metrix LML

 Asurion Field Service Technician- Custom Communications, Inc, Frederick  MD May 2018 - December 2019

-• Provided on-site technical support, diagnosing and resolving hardware and software issues with electronic devices.
-• Achieved a 95% customer satisfaction rate by delivering timely and effective solutions.
-• Collaborated with internal teams and external partners to address technical challenges and improve service delivery..
+• Travel to meet with customers in their homes or places of business to Diagnose troubleshoot and repair Android and IOS wireless smartphones, and Tablets.
+• Explain complex technical issues to customers in a non-technical, simple-to-understand manner.
+• Communicate with team members and supervisors to arrange inventory handoff.
+• Escalate problems to management and Asurion

+EDUCATION

+Harrisburg Area Community College, Harrisburg PA 					May 2018 Associate in Science, Electronic Engineering Technology

 | Skill                                         | Associated Project         |